 * The courses are subsidised by UGC SEN Fund, programme fee therefore will be exempted.

-Mental Health First Aid Standard Course - Group G (21 May 2025)
+Mental Health First Aid Standard Course (English) - Group H (21 May 2026)

-Workshop, Mental Well-being, Communication, Knowledge, Teamwork
+Workshop, Mental Well-being, Communication, Knowledge, Well-being

-21 May 2025
+21 May 2026

-Mental Health First Aid Standard Course - Group G (21 May 2025)
+Mental Health First Aid Standard Course (English) - Group H (21 May 2026)

 Mental Health First Aid (MHFA) is an international certificate course, which was originally developed by the ORYGEN Centre of the University of Melbourne in 2001.
 In this 12-hour certificate course, participants learn how to provide initial help to people with developing mental health problems before professional treatment can be obtained.